PrachetShah/Data-Analytics-Projects/Analysing Android Store Download Trends/README.md

 ## Learning Points & Summary
-In notebook lesson we looked at how to:
+In notebook we looked at how to:

 * Pull a random sample from a DataFrame using .sample()